 - Click Start, Settings, Control Panel and double-click the Regional and Language Options icon.

-- Within the Regional and Language Options window, click the Languages tab.
+- In the Regional and Language Options window, click the Languages tab.

-- Within the Text Services and Input Languages window, open the Settings tab and click the Add button to add additional input languages or keyboard layouts.
+- In the Text Services and Input Languages window, open the Settings tab and click the Add button to add additional input languages or keyboard layouts.

-Once the above steps are complete, you can switch between these languages and keyboard layouts by clicking on the icon in your Systray.
+After completing the above steps, you can switch between these languages and keyboard layouts by clicking the icon in your Systray.
 You can also use a shortcut key, which is specified in the keyboard layout window.

 - Click Start, Settings, Control Panel and double-click the Keyboard icon.

-- Within the Keyboard properties window, click the Input Locales tab.
+- In the Keyboard properties window, click the Input Locales tab.

 - If you want to add an input language or a different layout, click the Add button and select the language and layout you want to use.